Ultrasound Examination in Cats

 The ultrasound examination allows for a detailed view of many of the body's organs.
 Ultrasound is an ideal imaging technique for pregnancy diagnosis and monitoring, since the fetuses can be seen in real time, and their development and viability can be tracked.

-Ultrasound examination also allows your veterinarian to view the internal or inner structures of the kidneys, liver and other abdominal organs, and allows the recognition of cysts and tumors.
+Ultrasound examination also allows your veterinarian to view the internal or inner structures of the kidneys, liver, and other abdominal organs, and allows the recognition of cysts and tumors.
 It is excellent for viewing the interior of hollow organs such as the bladder.
+Ultrasound can be indicated in cases of loss of appetite, vomiting, diarrhea, urinating blood, and weight loss.

 What about biopsies?